Research Initiative

 {

-competencies: [{ name: "problem solving", confidence: 0.87, evidence: [...] }],
+signals: [{ name: "leadership", confidence: 0.87, evidence: [...] }],

 risks: [{ type: "communication", severity: "medium" }],